The Paradine Case: Critical reception

 Bosley Crowther, film critic for The New York Times, liked the film, the acting, and Hitchcock's direction, and wrote, "With all the skill in presentation for which both gentlemen are famed, David O. Selznick and Alfred Hitchcock have put upon the screen a slick piece of static entertainment in their garrulous The Paradine Case...
 Gregory Peck is impressively impassioned as the famous young London barrister who lets his heart, cruelly captured by his client, rule his head.
 And Ann Todd, the pliant British actress, is attractively anguished as his wife.
 Alida Valli, an import from Italy, makes the caged Mrs. Paradine a compound of mystery, fascination and voluptuousness with a pair of bedroom eyes, and Louis Jourdan, a new boy from Paris, is electric as the badgered valet."

 Variety wrote, "high dramatics...Hitchcock's penchant for suspense and unusual atmosphere development get full play.
 There is a deliberateness of pace, artful pauses and other carefully calculated melodramatic hinges upon which he swings the story and players.

-Time Out says "Bleak in its message (those who love passionately inevitably destroy the object of their desire), the movie only half works.
+Time Out said: "Bleak in its message (those who love passionately inevitably destroy the object of their desire), the movie only half works.
 The intricate, triangular plot is finally overburdened by the courtroom setting."

+In The Nation in 1948, critic James Agee wrote, "Hitchcock uses a lot of skill over a lot of nothing ...
+The picture never for an instant comes to life.
+This is the wordiest script since the death of Edmund Burke."

 Leonard Maltin said "talk, talk, talk in complicated, stagy courtroom drama;"

 Despite the mixed reviews the movie received, most critics noted the strong performances of Ann Todd and Joan Tetzel.